peerkar/liferay-gsearch/gsearch-mini-web/README.md

 After the module has been deployed succesfully, please see the configuration options in Control Panel -> Configuration -> System Settings -> GSearch -> Mini Portlet.

 ## Changelog

+### 2019-07-10 (Version 5.0.1)

+* Fixed "More" link on the results list not filtering the type correctly